gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 ### 1b.
 Connecting from Windows
 For this tutorial we use the free SSH and telnet client - software PuTTY.
 You can download it on https://www.putty.org/.
 Open puTTY.exe and use the following settings to connect to your VPS.
-You should of course insert the information you recieved from the web host.
+Of course you should insert the information you recieved from the web host.

 Host Name (or IP address):	root@178.182.442.192
 Port:				22